 Project management software has come a long way from legacy tools that were difficult to use and required a project management professional to implement.
 But like any tool, even easy-to-use ones, the software you choose takes time to learn and truly master.
 Make sure the tool you select has a written guide and helpful videos to teach you the ins and outs of how to use it.

 Naturally, we think Asana is the best tool for the job.
 Asana is a work management tool designed to help you coordinate plans, projects, and processes across your entire organization.
 While project management can help you gain clarity on individual projects, work management is the best way to coordinate processes across projects, initiatives, and teams.
-With a work management tool, everyone has the information they need to do their most important work.Read: The difference between work management and project management
+With a work management tool, everyone has the information they need to do their most important work.Read: Work management vs project management: what’s the difference?

 If you’ve managed projects before, you know how hard it is to gain clarity on who is working on what—but it doesn’t have to be.
 Workload management helps you measure your team’s bandwidth and make sure they aren’t over- or under-worked.
 It’s an interactive process that doesn’t have a beginning or end state—rather, an effective project manager will continuously monitor their team’s workload to ensure no one is burning out.